txoof/PaperPi/README.md

 **V 0.3.0**

-* PaperPi is no longer distriburted as a PyInstaller frozen blob and now installs into `/usr/local/paperpi` and places an excutable entry script in `/usr/local/bin/`.
+* PaperPi is no longer distributed as a PyInstaller frozen blob and now installs into `/usr/local/paperpi` and places an executable entry script in `/usr/local/bin/`.
 * Plugins can now be edited easily in `/usr/local/paperpi/plugins/`
 * Additional plugins can be placed in `/usr/local/paperpi/plugins` without rebuilding